Weak-to-Strong Generalization via Bregman Bias-Variance Decomposition: W2SG through the Lens of Expected Misfit

 \begin{restatable}{cor}{idealwtsg} Under the teacher-student setting, if $f_{W'}(x)=\dex{}{f_W(x)|W'}$ for $\forall x\in\mathcal{X}$, then

 Furthermore, if $f_{W'}(x)=\ex{}{f_W(x)|W'}$ for $\forall x\in\mathcal{X}$, then

-\end{restatable} Corollary~\ref{cor:ideal-w2sg} presents situations where W2SG is guaranteed to emerge: specifically, when the student's prediction matches that of its (dual) ``posterior'' mean teacher, where the (dual) expectation is taken with respect to $P_{W|W'}$ (i.e. the posterior distribution of teacher model, as discussed in Remark~\ref{rem:posterior}).
-Moreover, it is worth noting that both the forward and reverse misfit terms attain their minimum values in Eq.~(\ref{eq:w2sg-forward-ideal}) and Eq.~(\ref{eq:w2sg-reverse-ideal}).
-These terms become zero when there is a single fixed teacher model (i.e., $\abs{\mathcal{W}} = 1$), or more generally, when $P_{W|w'}$ is a Dirac distribution, indicating a unique possible teacher model for each given student.
-In such cases, the performance gain vanishes, and aligning the student model perfectly with its posterior mean teacher---equivalent to pointwise fitting here---may become undesirable for W2SG to emerge.
+\end{restatable} Corollary~\ref{cor:ideal-w2sg} presents situations where W2SG is guaranteed to emerge: specifically, when the student's prediction matches that of its (dual) ``posterior mean'' teacher, where the (dual) expectation is taken with respect to $P_{W|W'}$ (i.e. the posterior distribution of teacher model, as discussed in Remark~\ref{rem:posterior}).
+Moreover, it is worth noting that both the forward and reverse misfit terms attain their minimum values in Eq.~(\ref{eq:w2sg-forward-ideal}) and Eq.~(\ref{eq:w2sg-reverse-ideal}), as indicated by Lemma~\ref{lem:bregman-minimizer}.

-Corollary~\ref{cor:ideal-w2sg} indicates that as the student model approaches its posterior mean teacher, both the residual terms (e.g., $\epsilon_2$) and the expected misfit terms decrease.
-In the next section, we will demonstrate that reducing the expected misfit can serve as a sufficient condition for driving $\epsilon_1$ and $\epsilon_2$ to zero.
+Corollary~\ref{cor:ideal-w2sg} also motivates a closer look at the regime where the student approaches its posterior mean teacher, since the relationship between the residual terms ($\epsilon_1$ and $\epsilon_2$) and the expected misfit is not yet well understood at this stage.
+In the next section, we demonstrate that reducing the expected misfit is sufficient to drive the residual term to zero, and that in overparameterized settings, enlarging the student can in fact enable convergence to its posterior mean teacher.